esad260/forum/README.md

 ### 1. Downloading the Project

-Unzip the Zip file named forum from the qmplus submission website.
+Unzip the Zip file named forum.
 This zip file contains all the necessary files needed for the Web application to work

-### 1. Placing the Project in XAMPP
+### 2. Placing the Project in XAMPP

 Extract the downloaded zip file.
 Copy the extracted folder, named `forum`, to the `htdocs` directory in your XAMPP installation folder.
 This is can found at: